Terabyte-Scale Analytics in the Blink of an Eye: Analytical Performance Models

 \subsection{Shuffle vs. Broadcast Competitiveness}

 To join the table $R$ and table $S$, we can either broadcast $R$ (assuming $R$ is the smaller table) or shuffle both $R$ and $S$.
 We represent the size of a table as $|\cdot|$.
-The time for broadcasting $R$ is then:
+The time $T_b$ for broadcasting $R$ and the time $T_s$ for shuffling both are then:

+For $T_b < T_s$, we need: For $V=1$, the condition for the broadcast-based join to outperform the shuffle-based join is $|S|/|R| > N-1$.
+If we assume a fixed $k$, then more GPUs make shuffle more favorable.
+On the other hand, when $V$ is small and $|S|\gg|R|$, broadcast is preferred.